 Find the right place for them

 As with any other tool, you’ll want to find a place for your power tools that is out of the way and safe.
-Ideally, this should be in an area where there’s not much foot traffic.
+Ideally, this should be in an area where there’s not much foot traffic like a garden building.
 This will help prevent accidents.